 When that fear strikes you, don’t expect it to go away.
 Dramatic restarts will always cause doubt, worry, uncertainty and fear.
 I suggest that you anticipate that reality, and then honor the struggle.
 Expect there to be hardship, and decide that you will meet it as an opportunity to grow and show the world what you’ve got.
 Honor those big steps outside of your comfort zone because they will make you better.

 So one way you can look at big changes in life is to say, “I’m scared of that.”
-Another way says, “I’m excited for this.
+Another way is to say, “I’m excited for this.
 I’m excited for the growth that comes with facing something I’m not good at or prepared for.”
 You can choose to meet fear and change just like you choose to meet life—with reverence.
 Everything we face is a chance to stretch and serve more.
 That mentality makes us feel fully alive.
 But you’ll never feel alive unless in some ways you’re at the boundary of uncertainty.

 Another type of fresh start is the daily reset.
 This is just waking up and choosing to have a fresh mind and set of intentions for a new day.
 It’s not as dramatic as a full-stop life change.
 It’s more subtle and straightforward.
 It’s the simple decisions we make to want to be better dads, moms, lovers and leaders.
 It’s about setting goals to be better that come from a desire to experience life more sweetly.

 Both kinds of starting over have the same building blocks.
 So when a second chance comes along, use that opportunity to be more intentional, courageous and appreciative.
 You don’t have to know the full path yet.
 Just take a few small steps in a few directions and figure out which path feels right to you.
-Once you find the path that feels right and fulfilling: start marching.
+Once you find the path that feels right and fulfilling, start marching.
 When things go wrong, remember to honor the struggle.
 It’s all going to make you stronger.
 Trust that.

 You’re never going to enjoy anything in the first few yards of a fresh start, which is why I’m always coming back to “honor the struggle.”
 My team and I conducted a three-year research study analyzing high performers and what made them successful.
 We found that they love facing new challenges, and that whatever they’re doing, they bring full engagement, joy and confidence to the experience.

 The issue is getting started.
 I know it’s hard.
-You might not have confidence yet, but you can choose to engage in the journey with joy.
+You might not have the confidence yet, but you can choose to engage in the journey with joy.
 Just keep marching and believe in your ability to figure things out.
 You are stronger than you think, and the future holds good things for you.

 In 2011 I was in Mexico at a bachelor party when I wrecked an ATV in the desert.
 I was driving, hit a little pillow of sand, and before I knew it, I was hitting the ground and rolling.
 I kept hearing boom, boom: the hundreds of pounds of metal bouncing inches from my sand-filled helmet.
 Please don’t let that land on me, I prayed.